JakubesP/swgl/README.md

 - Easy to use high-level API.
 - More extensive documentation and usage examples.

-Feel free to send me pull requests, comments or bug reports, I'd really appreciate it :)
+Feel free to send me pull requests, comments or bug reports, I'd really appreciate it :smiley:

 ## Install and running the examples